anujbarve/anujbarve/README.md

 ## I'm a Student, Developer And Marketing Manager!!

-- 🌱 I’m currently studying Computer Enginnering
+- 🌱 I’m currently studying Computer Engineering
 - 👯 I’m looking forward to learn the fundamentals properly and implement those as soon as possible
 - 🥅 2021 Goals: Master Web Development and to make awesome native android apps
 - 🌏 Fun fact: I love to travel and explore new places